-NMFS and ADFG have extensive scientific databases which include BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish, and the Council has substantial information on management of target stocks in Alaskan waters.
+NMFS and ADFG have extensive scientific databases which include Alaska flatfish complex stocks, and the Council has substantial information on management of target stocks in Alaskan waters.
 These data are made widely available through the agency websites, publications and at various publicly attended meetings.
 Data on certain aspects of commercial fishing are considered to be confidential, such as individuals or individual vessels in the analysis of fishery catch-per-unit-effort data, depending on the number of individuals or entities involved.
-Annual economic SAFE reports (Lowe and Iannelli 2022; Spencer and Ianelli, 2022a, b; Williams et al., 2022a,b; Hulson et al., 2020; Hulson et al., 2022) on social/cultural/economic value of the Alaskan fisheries resources are produced.
-Individual BSAI Atka mackerel, BSAI and GOA Northern rockfish, BSAI and GOA POP and GOA dusky rockfish assessment SAFE reports have extensive sections on the economic performance of the fisheries.
+Annual economic SAFE reports (e.g., Adams et al. 2023; Aydin et al. 2023) on social/cultural/economic value of the Alaskan fisheries resources are produced, which include extensive information also about the Alaska flatfish complex fisheries.
+Individual assessment SAFE reports of flatfish stocks have extensive sections on the economic performance of the fisheries.
 Alaska supports both the Alaska Seafood Marketing Institute and the Kodiak Seafood and Marine Science Center to stimulate research and to support and distribute the benefits of seafood in human diets.